4LT3RTH3GL1TCH3R/SimScater/README.md

-# 🔐 Hyper Obfuscator – "Code Confusion Engine"
+# 🔐 SimScater – "Code Confusion Engine"

 This project contains a Python-based **hyper-obfuscator** designed to transform any `.py` script into a bloated, encrypted, randomized, anti-reverse-engineering nightmare.
 A 20 KB script will balloon into a **10–20 MB single Python file** that runs the original logic — but hides it under extreme obfuscation layers.